Huang Chao Rebellion: March to Lingnan

-Arab sources claim that the foreigm Arab and Persian Muslim, Zoroastrian, Jewish, and Christian victims numbered tens of thousands.
+Arab sources claim that the foreign Arab and Persian Muslim, Zoroastrian, Jewish, and Christian victims numbered tens of thousands.
 However, Chinese sources do not mention the event at all.
 Mulberry groves in south China were ruined by his army, leading to a decline in silk exports along the Maritime Silk Road.

 Return to the North

-However, as Huang Chao's army was in the Lingnan region, his soldiers were stricken by illnesses, and some 30-40% died.
+However, as Huang Chao's army was in the Lingnan region, his soldiers were stricken by illnesses, and some 3–40% died.
 His key subordinates suggested that he march back north, and he agreed.
 He thus made rafts at Gui Prefecture (桂州, in modern Guilin, Guangxi) and took them down the Xiang River, reaching Hunan's capital Tan Prefecture (in modern Changsha, Hunan) in winter 879.
 He attacked Tan Prefecture and captured it in a day, and Li Xi fled to Lang Prefecture (朗州, in modern Changde, Hunan).
 Shang Rang then attacked Jingnan's capital Jiangling Municipality, where Wang Duo was.
 Wang panicked and fled as well, leaving the city to be defended by his officer Liu Hanhong, but as soon as Wang left the city, Liu mutinied, pillaged the city, and took his soldiers to become bandits.